 Funnily enough this issue marred Blissymbolics’ development history, providing an adequate case in point.
 While the man had his character he clearly ambitioned something unique, a purely symbolic system that would help children with learning difficulties because of its unique take on communication, instead of being built as a clutch for English and English only.
 A new way of thinking discarded by petty-thinking, narow-minded therapists.

-One Brain, One Reich, one Language to Unite Them All
+One Brain, One Reich, one Language

 But the biggest flaw underlying all others, is the lack of extrasensory.